Post-Training Augmentation Invariance: Conclusion

 \subsection{Future Work}

 There are several promising directions for future work in this area.
 First, we pose the question: Are there other losses that can be used for post-training augmentation invariance?
 We have shown experimentally that the MaWa and WaCo losses are suitable candidates, though further theoretical investigation of their properties, especially the WaCo loss, is still needed.
 Finally, we highlight the experiments on noise invariance, since these results suggest that these methods may be promising for adversarial robustness, more generally.
-By treating adversarial attacks as augmentations, an encoder trained on either the MaWa or WaCo loss could potentially produce robust latent spaces without any need for adversarial training.
+By treating adversarial attacks as augmentations, an adapter trained on either the MaWa or WaCo loss could potentially produce a robust composite network.